marcos4503/assync-task-simplified/README.md

 # How to use?

-First, clone this repository, and copy the `AsyncTaskSimplified` file that is in the `Async-Tasks-Simplified-Source` folder of this repository.
-Copy the file that refers to the language you need.
+First, clone this repository, and copy the `AsyncTaskSimplified` file that is in the `Source-Code` folder of this repository.
+Copy the file that refers to the language/framework you need.
 Then add it to your project.
 Now just follow the information below!

 In Java, to start an Async Task, you can use the example code below...